owlbarn/tutorial/book/case-image-inception/README.md

 There are mainly three design principles for the SqueezeNet.
 The first one is what we are already familiar with: using a lot of 1x1 convolutions.
 The second one also sounds familiar.
-The 1x1 convolutions are used to reduced the output channels before feeding the result to the more complex 3x3 convolutions.
+The 1x1 convolutions are used to reduce the output channels before feeding the result to the more complex 3x3 convolutions.
 Therefore the 3x3 convolution can have smaller input channels and thus smaller parameter size.
 These two principles are incorporated into a basic building block called "fire module".

 Now that we can have a much smaller network, what about the accuracy?
 We don't really want to discard the accuracy requirement totally.